Fish River railway station

-Fish River was a small railway station on the Main South railway line in New South Wales, Australia.
+Fish River railway station was a railway station on the Main South railway line in New South Wales, Australia.
 It opened in 1875 as part of the extension of the Great Southern line from Goulburn to Gunning and closed to passenger services in 1975.
 The signal box survived for a time after the platform was demolished, little trace of the station now survives.

-Timetable and Fares
+Timetable and fares

 In 1884, Fish River was classified as a siding requiring passengers to notify the guard of their intent to disembark at the previous station (Goulburn or Gunning).
 The journey time from Sydney was approximately 6.5 hours with the cost of a Single first-class fare being 28 shillings and 3 pence.

 Accidents at Fish River

 Fish River was the scene of a fatal accident on 27 October 1888.
 It is alleged that the signal was not appropriately resulting in a collision with another train.

-On 22 February 1914, Fish River was the scene of two non-fatal accidents occurring on the same day where, in one accident, a engine was slightly damaged and, in a second accident, a wagon was derailed.
+On 22 February 1914, Fish River was the scene of two non-fatal accidents occurring on the same day where, in one accident, an engine was slightly damaged and, in a second accident, a wagon was derailed.